Champagne Laurent-Perrier - Grand Siècle

 About the estate:

-Founded in 1812 in the village of Tours-sur-Marne, the house enjoyed its heyday under the leadership of Bernard de Nonancourt, a key figure in the region who passed away in 2010.
-He was the founder of the Laurent-Perrier group, which also includes the Castellane, Salon, and Delamotte champagnes.
-Michel Fauconnet, a member of the board of directors, serves as cellar master and director of vineyards, supplies, and production.
-The house embodies both tradition and modernity: in 1981, Laurent-Perrier was the first to create a champagne without any dosage ("Ultra Brut"), and currently offers its highly successful non-dosage blanc de blancs.
-The "Grand Siècle" cuvée is one of the finest in the region.
+Founded in 1812 in the village of Tours-sur-Marne, the house enjoyed its heyday under the leadership of Bernard de Nonancourt, a prominent figure in the region who passed away in 2010.
+He was the founder of the Laurent-Perrier group, which also includes the champagnes of Castellane, Salon, and Delamotte.
+Michel Fauconnet, a member of the executive board, serves as cellar master and director of vineyards, procurement, and production.
+The house embodies both tradition and modernity: as early as 1981, Laurent-Perrier was the first to create a champagne with no dosage (“Ultra Brut”), and currently offers its highly successful non-dosage blanc de blancs.
+The “Grand Siècle” cuvée is one of the finest in the region.

 Robert Parker - Wine Advocate